C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

 |   *while*  boolean expression

 To do something at least once and while the boolean expresion is met.
-In python thwe is not *do ... while* statement but we can write it easily with *while* stament:
+In python there is not *do ... while* statement but we can write it easily with a *while* stament:

 |   while True:
 |      do something at least once